hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 Duplicate a new asset into the container and return it.
 For example, use this to create modified material variants.
 This asset will be removed the same way as other generated assets.

 - `AacFlModification Modification()` (🛠️ Will be added in 1.3.0)<br/>
-  Returns an AacFlModification, [granting you access to the destructive modification API](./modification).
-You will need to reuse this object throughout.<br/>
+  Returns a new AacFlModification instance, [granting you access to the destructive modification API](./modification).
+You will need to reuse this instance throughout.<br/>

 #### Reference VRChat assets